Collision-induced C_60 rovibrational relaxation probed by state-resolved nonlinear spectroscopy: Experimental Details

 \section{Experimental Details}

-To meet this goal, we demonstrate a new scheme that employs a continuous wave (cw) laser of enhanced optical power at a specific probe frequency to both manipulate the rovibrational population and determine the resulting transition lineshape with greatly enhanced sensitivity and precision.
+In order to manipulate rovibrational state populations and determine transition lineshapes with greatly enhanced sensitivity and precision, we demonstrate a new scheme that employs a continuous wave (cw) laser of enhanced optical power at a specific probe frequency.
 Coupling a quantum cascade laser (QCL) to a high finesse optical cavity increases the probe intensity on cold C$_{60}$ by $10^4$-fold, reaching well into the saturated absorption regime where an appreciable internal state population is driven out of thermal equilibrium.
 Further, the concomitant 100-fold gain in sensitivity reveals detailed lineshape profiles that furnish a wealth of information on relaxation and diffusion~\cite{Rautian1967,Galatry1961,Varghese1984a,Rohart2008,Nienhuis1978,Williams1973,Weber1981,Ciuryo1998,Schiffman1994}.
 We measure saturated absorption lineshape profiles and compare them to a detailed rate-equation model, thereby mapping out the propensity of C$_{60}$ for inter-converting energy from collisions with the surrounding bath into translation and internal vibrations and rotations.

 Fig.~\ref{fig:microscopic_picture}A depicts the physical system under consideration.
 A buffer gas (BG) cooling cell is nested inside an enhancement cavity with finesse of 12,000.
 The cw-QCL is coupled into this cavity to enhance both intensity for nonlinear spectroscopy and detection sensitivity.
 Further experimental details on laser stabilization and spectroscopy scanning are provided in the Methods section.
 Inside the cold cell, C$_{60}$ collides with the surrounding BG and, as it diffuses through the cavity mode, is simultaneously pumped and probed by the intracavity field with photon scattering rate $R_{OP}$.
 We neglect C$_{60}-$C$_{60}$ collisions because they are expected to be six orders of magnitude less frequent than C$_{60}-$BG collisions (Appendix ~\ref{sec:c60_c60_collisions}).